 Dima, although generally more reserved, is just as emotional about this issue.
 "Many people and companies promised to help but then did nothing," she says with some disappointment.
 "It makes us want to stop doing it sometimes."

-http://www.childrenshope-me.org/) they are planning a series of awareness campaigns for students and other interested groups, in addition to a plethora of media interviews with leading Arabic-language newspapers and magazines to educate the public about why they need sponsorship and donations, especially because many local businesses are not taking the effort seriously at all.
+With the support of their parents, the sisters have assembled a team of dedicated volunteers to accomplish the goal of running the Marathon des Sables and raising $250,000 for the fight against cancer.
+Using their web site (http://www.childrenshope-me.org/) they are planning a series of awareness campaigns for students and other interested groups, in addition to a plethora of media interviews with leading Arabic-language newspapers and magazines to educate the public about why they need sponsorship and donations, especially because many local businesses are not taking the effort seriously at all.
 The leaders of Children’s Hope Middle East emphasize that their financial operations will be audited in order to ensure the veracity of their effort in the eyes of the public.

 On the other hand, working with many Jordanian sponsors has been like pulling teeth for Lama and Dima, in contrast with several sponsors from Lebanon.
 "The problem is that most companies wait until the last minute to give us an answer," says Lama.
 One particularly known sponsor promised to support the Hattabs' Jabal Ishrin race with JD500, but never paid up in spite of being heavily promoted.
 Dima adds, "If they are not interested, they should just say so.
 Imagine how big and empty the desert is.
 It's an ideal vehicle for any sponsor because there is nothing to clutter the sponsor's message and logo, especially with all the media attention involved."